Monetary Policy Target

 4. Mutual agreement regarding the issuance of an open letter by the MPC to the Minister of Finance should headline inflation move outside the target range

-The MPC assessed that average headline inflation for 2023 and 2024 would remain within target range, although during some periods headline inflation might temporarily move outside the target range from economic shocks.
+The MPC assessed that average headline inflation for 2025 and 2026 would remain within target range, although during some periods headline inflation might move temporarily outside of the target range due to economic shocks.
 Therefore, the MPC would closely monitor inflation developments, risk factors, and assess the impact of structural factors on inflation dynamics going forward.
 In the case that average headline inflation in the past 12 months or the average forecast for the next 12 months falls outside the target range, the MPC would issue an open letter to the Minister of Finance with details on (1) reasons for the breach of the target range, (2) monetary policy actions undertaken in the past and going forward to guide headline inflation back to its target range within an appropriate time period, and (3) when headline inflation returns to the target range.
 In addition, the MPC would issue an open letter to the Minister of Finance every six months should average headline inflation, according to the above criteria, remain outside the target range and would report the progress on any policy actions undertaken as deemed appropriate.

 5. Mutual agreement on the revision of the monetary policy target